 Children are more prone to getting cavities than adults, which means it’s vital that their teeth receive adequate fluoride protection from a young age.

 However, too much fluoride can also pose health risks for kids.
-In today’s blog post, we’ll go over how fluoride protects your teeth and what you need to know about safe fluoride treatments for children.
+In today’s blog post, we’ll go over how fluoride protects your teeth and what you need to know about safe fluoride treatments for kids.

 What is fluoride and how do you get it?